 Numb up.
 If a hacking cough is wearing you out, keep cough drops, throat spray, and over-the-counter cough suppressants at your desk.
 The first two can help numb and soothe a sore throat.
 A cough suppressant can keep that "need to cough" feeling away.

 Other over-the-counter cold remedies can be helpful, too.
-However, you should know that while they can make you feel a bit better, they won’t shorten how long you’re sick.
+But you should know that while they can make you feel a bit better, they won’t shorten how long you’re sick.
 Some cold medicines have pain relievers in them, too, so you could accidentally take more than you need.
-Read labels first and try not to use more than one medication at a time.
+Read labels first, and try not to use more than one medication at a time.